 With more people checking their blood pressure at home, it’s essential to ensure these measurements are accurate.
 Recent studies show that blood pressure readings at home can often give a better idea of your typical blood pressure than those taken at a doctor’s office.
 Being at home, away from the stress of a doctor’s visit, can help produce a reading that is more like your usual blood pressure.

-However, this means that people must know how to take their readings correctly.
+However, this means people must know how to take their readings correctly.
 This includes using the right cuff size, supporting the arm properly, and following all the guidelines mentioned earlier.
 Knowledge is power; in this case, it can help avoid unnecessary medication and make the right health decisions.

 A Call for Greater Awareness